dermatologist/dhti-elixir-template/README.md

 ## Using the template
 * Use the template to create a new repository on GitHub with the default branch set to develop
 * Clone the repository to your local machine
-* rename elixir-template to your elixir-pacagename
+* rename elixir-template to your elixir-packagename
 * rename elixir_template to your elixir_packagename
 * rename the directory dhti_elixir_template to your dhti_elixir_packagename

+## Installation
+* poetry install
+* poetry install dhti-elixir-packagename --extras docs

 ## Environment Setup